Discordi0/Practice/HBT/Sherlock/RomCom.md

 Q9: What is the associated MITRE Technique ID discussed in the previous question?

 A:
+For the path of the .lnk file and the previous question we can see that it's some kind of persistence in the form of startup file.

 Q10: When was the decoy document opened by the end user, thinking it to be a legitimate document?